Course Theme: Perception vs. Reality

 - What defines Success?

-Loose leaf paper, Binder- will be used to keep class notes and handouts, 1 three-prong folder, Pencils and Pens, index cards for presentations
+loose leaf paper, binder for class notes and handouts, pencils and pens, index cards for presentations

 Nice to have, but not required: